CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 ### Deliverables

 Make a customized webmap with a set of at least five markers that tells a story about a place in the world.
-Send the URL to your github.io site.
+Submit the URL to your github.io site.

 ______________________________________________________________________________________________________________

-Tutorial written by Brian House for [Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities).
+Tutorial written by Brian House for Mapping for Architecture, Urbanism, and the Humanities, [Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities).